batra-mlp-lab/visdial-rl/README.md

 We have also experimented with other hyperparameter settings and found that scaling the cross entropy loss lead to a significant improvement in PMR.
 Namely, setting `CELossCoeff` to `1` and `lrDecayRate` to `0.999962372474343` lead to the PMR values shown on the right.
 The corresponding pre-trained checkpoints are available for download and are denoted by a `_delta` suffix.

 Note that RL fine tuning begins with annealing i.e. the RL objective is gradually eased in from the last round (round 10) to the first round of dialog.
 Every epoch after the first one begins be decreasing the number of rounds for which supervised pre-training is used.
 The following plots show the RL-Full-QAf model results at epoch 10 (when annealing ends) as well as epoch 20.

-Note that RL fine tuning begins with annealing i.e. the RL objective is gradually eased in from the last round (round 10) to the first round of dialog.
-Every epoch after the first one begins be decreasing the number of rounds for which supervised pre-training is used.
-The following plots show the RL-Full-QAf model results at epoch 10 (when annealing ends) as well as epoch 20 (10 epochs of only RL)

 <div align=center>
   <img src='images/qbot-match-gen.png' alt='qbot-generated' height='250px' />